 My date texted me to let me know he’d gotten to the Commerce and was walking in.
 I was crushing the low limit game I was playing, mostly because I was more excited about something else rather than staring at the man at my table who was currently eating something sticky, licking his fingers and proceeding to handle his cards and chips while magically simultaneously fingering his gold necklace that was laying deep within the V of an unbuttoned shirt.
 (Pre pandemic.)

 I had decided a great first date idea was to meet at the Commerce, that way I could at the very least get some cards in, which I knew I would enjoy, whereas the date was a crap shoot.
 (The answer’s NO, that is not a good idea, Christina.)
-After all, as the world’s largest brick and mortar poker room, it’s kind of like a Major Playground.
+After all, as the world’s largest brick and mortar poker room.
 Anyhow, he sat down at my table, hugged me and proceeded to buy in while telling me what higher stakes he usually played.
 In the course of our “date”, he ended up repeating this about five times, told me his grandparents took out a marker every week at the Commerce, proceeded to lose all his money, hit the table, get up and also hit the ATM, continue to play and lose.
 I’d offered to get up and have us go somewhere else, but I think the date sunk with his bankroll.

 A recent tweet Vanessa Kade, a prominent poker player and personal hero after she changed her pic to one of a garden hoe, posited the question of how to date in the poker community.